 CAUTION: Disconnect the battery during installation.
-Tighten nuts on the backclamp only slightly more than you can tighten with your fingers.
+Tighten nuts on the back clamp only slightly more than you can tighten with your fingers.
 Six inch-pounds of torque is sufficient.
 Over tightening may result in damage to the instrument and may void your warranty.

+1. Faria[®] Marine Instruments Rudder Angle Indicator will work only with the 90530 (single station), and 90531 (dual station) senders that are sold separately.

-- 1. Engines or transmissions equipped with a low oil pressure switch that activates a warning light require an appropriate "T" pipe fitting to accommodate both pressure sender and warning light.
-Most oil pressure sending units have 1/8"NPT pipe threads and are usually mounted in the engine's block.
-If the block or transmission case has a larger pipe size, an appropriate bushing may be used without affecting pressure-sensing accuracy. - 2.
-Be certain to use stranded, insulated wire not lighter than 18AWG that is approved for marine use.
-It is recommended that insulated wire terminals, preferably ring type, be used on all connections to the gauge and the sender, except the light, which requires a 1/4" female blade terminal. - 3.
-Cut a 2-1/16" diameter hole in the dash and mount the gauge with the backclamp supplied.
+2. Be certain to use stranded, insulated wire not lighter than 18AWG that is approved for marine use.
+It is recommended that insulated wire terminals, preferably ring type, be used on all connections to the gauge, except the light which requires a 1/4" female blade terminal.

+3. Cut a 2-1/16" diameter hole in the dash and mount the gauge with the back clamp supplied.

-- 4. Connect a wire to the gauge stud marked "S" (signal) and secure with a nut and lock washer.
-Connect the other end of the wire to the stud on the sending unit and secure with a nut and lock washer. - 5.
-Connect a wire to the stud marked "GND" (ground) and secure with a nut and lock washer.
-Connect the other end of the wire to the boat's electrical ground, generally available in several locations at or near the instrument panel. - 6.
-Connect a wire to the gauge stud marked "I" (ignition) and secure with a nut and lock washer.
-Connect the other end of the wire to a 12VDC circuit that is activated by the ignition switch. - 7.
-Connect the blade terminal adjacent to the twist-out light assembly to the positive "+" side of the instrument lighting circuit.
-No separate ground is required for the light.
+4. Connect a wire to the gauge stud marked "S" (signal) and secure with a nut and lock washer.
+Connect the other end of the wire to the stud on the sending unit marked "G" and secure with a nut and lock washer.

+5. Connect a wire to the gauge stud marked "GND" (ground) and secure with a nut and lock washer.
+Connect the other end of the wire to the boat's electrical ground, generally available in several locations at or near the instrument panel.

+6. Connect a wire to the gauge stud marked "I" (ignition) and secure with a nut and lock washer.
+Connect the other end of the wire to a 12VDC circuit that is activated by the ignition switch.

+7. Connect the blade terminal adjacent to the twist out light assembly to the "+" positive side of the instrument lighting circuit.
+No separate ground is required for lighting.
 Reconnect the battery.

-NOTE: To change light bulb, twist the black socket assembly one-eighth turn counterclockwise until it pops out.
-The bulb pulls straight out of socket assembly.
-It is a GE No. 161 instrument lamp.
+NOTE: To change the light bulb, twist out the black socket assembly one-eighth turn counterclockwise until it pops out.
+The bulb pulls straight out of the assembly.
+It is a GE No.161 instrument lamp.